Sign up for Teachable

 Remember, the Virtual Assistant won’t be perfect at his or her job within those 30 days.
 However, you should be able to assess after one month if this individual is generally reliable and competent to do the job.

-Do they have the skills?
+Do they have the actual skills?

 Natural skill is an important factor when choosing a virtual assistant.
 If you are hiring someone to do graphics, you want to make sure that their design work is high-quality.
 If you are hiring a copywriter, their work needs to be grammatically correct and easy to read.
 If you can’t assess the applicant’s skill from the proposal they send you, perhaps ask them to send over an example of their work or send them a quick trial project.